adriangs1996/wintry/docs/index.md

-# Winter ==> A new python web framework with cool features for ... everybody
+# Wintry: A Web Framework for you, the developer, in a clean way, a cool way